lolka123123/uni_project_bot/README.md

-# If you want run this code without Doker
+# If you want run this code without Docker
 Download 'ffmpeg-release-essentials.zip' from this site https://www.gyan.dev/ffmpeg/builds/